MarcosMasip/examples-self-contained/pages-stack/README.md

 npm -w pages-stack run deploy
 ```

-This builds to `pages/` and deploys to Cloudflare Pages.
+This builds to `./pages` and deploys to Cloudflare Pages.

-## Notes
+## Notes & troubleshooting

+- Requirements: Node 18+ (for built-in `fetch` used by the dev script) and npm.
-- No environment variables required for local dev.
+- No environment variables are needed for local dev.
+- If the browser doesn’t open automatically, navigate to http://localhost:8787/ manually.
+- To use a different port: set `PORT` (e.g., `PORT=8788`).
-- The `test` script is a no‑op provided for workspace convenience.
+- The `test` script is a no-op for workspace consistency.